erez-o/docsforge/docs/autodocSettings-full-list.md

 This tag is useful if your source code contains hundreds of classes, but only several of them should be displayed in your public api.

-If the list is not empty, only the specified APIs and everything inside their scope will be documented.
+If the list is not empty, **only the specified APIs will be documented**.
 Any other API will be omitted from being documented.

 For example, by writing: